 We currently generate product revenue through the sales of our GE Atlantic salmon, conventional Atlantic salmon eggs and fry, and salmon byproducts.
 We expect revenues to grow modestly in 2022, as we increase our weekly harvesting capability at our Indiana farm.
+We measure our harvest volume of GE Atlantic salmon in terms of metric tons ("mt") of live weight taken out of the water.
 In the future, we believe that our revenue will depend upon the number and capacity of grow-out farms we have in operation and the market acceptance we achieve.
+Our revenue will also be impacted by the seasonal fluctuations in salmon demand and pricing.